 Commentaries:

-To help you master the material in the course and prepare for class, you will write commentaries on the weekly readings.
+To help you master the material in the course and prepare for class, you will write at least three commentaries on the weekly readings.
 These very short essays (500-800 words) are a space for you to 1) explore and/or criticize a particular aspect of the readings 2) raise issues for further discussion in seminar, and/or 3) identify gaps in the literature and potential areas for future research.
 Please post your commentary to the weekly Canvas discussion board at least a day before class (i.e., Sunday).
 Doing so will allow others to read the commentaries in advance (late commentaries hence cannot be accepted), as well as contribute to a shared repository of exam study guides.
+[Assignment revised with class input on 2/16, please see Canvas for details.]

 “Cornell School of APE” presentation